Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Method

-The shape regularization loss enforced the predicted segmentation $\bm{\hat{y}_n}$ to be in the same low-dimensional manifold as the ground truth mask $\bm{y_n}$ and thus encouraged anatomically consistent class label prediction \cite{oktay_anatomically_2018}.
-We combined both Dice and shape regularization losses during training, and the updated optimization problem was defined as follows:
+The shape regularization loss enforced the predicted segmentation $\bm{\hat{y}_n}$ to be in the same low-dimensional manifold as the ground truth mask $\bm{y_n}$ (i.e. true shapes manifold) and thus encouraged anatomically consistent class label prediction \cite{oktay_anatomically_2018}.
+More precisely, minimizing the Euclidean distance led to similar feature maps at the output of the shape encoder (i.e. shape codes) for both segmentation masks.
+It should be emphasized that because the weights of the shape encoder were fixed, the two feature maps were in correspondence, with each value encoding the same global shape feature for both ground truth and predicted segmentation masks.
+However, due to the black-box nature of deep learning models, the interpretability of each shape feature remained limited in practice.
+We combined both cross-entropy and shape regularization losses during training, and the updated optimization problem was defined as follows:

 where $\lambda_1$ was an empirically set weighting factor.